Patient Safety Project

 - Bed occupancy

 The project runs on an annual cycle commencing in the month of April and is reported quarterly in April, July, October and January of each year.
-Important dates for 2019/2020 are as follows:
+We extend our thanks for accommodating a flexible and extended timetable for the last quarter of 2019/2020 out of consideration for the effect of Covid-19 on staff capacity.
+Important dates for 2020/21 are now provided as follows:

 ||Final Reports Circulated

 ||15 July 2021